Part 5: Annual report of the Merit Protection Commissioner

 In addition, I continued to run sessions on the APS Values and Code of Conduct, and on ‘performance and conformance’, at Senior Executive Service (SES) orientation programs delivered through the Commission.
 My engagement with agency-specific graduate and talent identification programs such as the Department of Immigration and Citizenship’s ‘Next Step’ initiative are also important vehicles for promoting discussion and understanding.
 By targeting employees at significant stages in their careers, I can discuss the respective ethical responsibilities and expectations of their roles and positively influence their personal development and effectiveness.

-As part of my own development, I participated in the SES Band 2 talent development program run through the Commission’s Strategic Centre for Leadership, Learning and Development.
+As part of my own development, I participated in the SES Band 2 talent development program run through the Commission’s Centre for Leadership and Learning.
 I was in the unique position of being a participant while also understanding the Commission’s strategic intent for the program and, therefore, could provide input from multiple perspectives.

 Box M4: Notable issues and trends arising from the case work—case study